poggit/support/submit-rules.md

 ## (C) About the submit form
 These rules are about the plugin submission form on Poggit.
 Violating these rules will require you to submit your plugin again.

 1. The description must not repeat information displayed in other parts of the release page.
+See [Description Format Guide](description-format.md) for more information.